0002 - Use OpenTelemetry to instrument code for distributed tracing

 Use a vendor's instrumentation libraries

-• + Enables accessing vendor-specific capabilities
+Enables accessing vendor-specific capabilities-

-• lock-in may be somewhat mitigated by translation layers available within the OpenTelemetry ecosystem, at the expense of increased configuration burden
+Vendor lock-in in code- lock-in may be somewhat mitigated by translation layers available within the OpenTelemetry ecosystem, at the expense of increased configuration burden

-• example - choosing AWS X-Ray would work well in the deployed GovCloud environments, but it does not scale down to exclusively local development environments, i.e. X-Ray does not provide a UI for browsing distributed traces with their local X-Ray daemon
+- example - choosing AWS X-Ray would work well in the deployed GovCloud environments, but it does not scale down to exclusively local development environments, i.e. X-Ray does not provide a UI for browsing distributed traces with their local X-Ray daemon

-• example - choosing Honeycomb.io's instrumentation libraries adds a lot of nice auto-instrumentation capabilities over OpenTelemetry, but since Honeycomb does not have FedRAMP (nor do most of their peers), the distributed tracing could not be enabled in the GovCloud deployed environments
+- example - choosing Honeycomb.io's instrumentation libraries adds a lot of nice auto-instrumentation capabilities over OpenTelemetry, but since Honeycomb does not have FedRAMP (nor do most of their peers), the distributed tracing could not be enabled in the GovCloud deployed environments

-• example - using an open source tool (e.g. OpenZipkin) can scale down to local development, but would require more infrastructure support to self-host the data storage and UI tools in the GovCloud environments
+- example - using an open source tool (e.g. OpenZipkin) can scale down to local development, but would require more infrastructure support to self-host the data storage and UI tools in the GovCloud environments

 Do not instrument

-• + No work to be done
+No work to be done-

-• - developers and operators continue to use current methods to build their understanding of the system, which is likely slower and less complete than when using distributed tracing
+developers and operators continue to use current methods to build their understanding of the system, which is likely slower and less complete than when using distributed tracing